-Europe had grown weary of ongoing wars and economic stagnation, finally vanquishing Napoleon in 1815, while America remained a land of promise and discovery.
-Lewis and Clark had only first glimpsed the Pacific Ocean in 1805, and the Erie Canal would soon expand passage to the Great Lakes.
+While Europeans grew weary of ongoing wars and economic stagnation, vanquishing Napoleon in 1815, America remained for them the land of promise and discovery.
+Lewis and Clark first glimpsed the Pacific Ocean in 1805; and the Erie Canal, the most significant industrial marvel of its time, would soon expand passage to the Great Lakes, bringing commerce and religious fervor to upstate New York.
 Immigrants from all parts of the world harbored visions of fertile land and opportunity.

 Hyrum Smith, Joseph’s older brother, attended Moor’s Academy, a prep school for Dartmouth College, from 1811 to 1815.
-The Dartmouth website today instructs that, “Dartmouth’s founder, Rev. Eleazar Wheelock, minister from Connecticut, established the College as an institution to educate Native Americans.”
-It reiterates, “In 1972…Dartmouth reaffirmed its founding mission and established one of the first Native American Programs in the country.”
-The organization believed that it was Christianity’s duty to both civilize and educate the Indian.
+At the time of this writing, Dartmouth’s website states that “Dartmouth’s founder, Rev. Eleazar Wheelock, a Congregational minister from Connecticut, established the College as an institution to educate Native Americans.”
+Their website reiterates: “In 1972…Dartmouth reaffirmed its founding mission and established one of the first Native American Programs in the country.”
+Along with many institutions, Dartmouth believed that it was Christianity’s duty to civilize and educate the Indian.

-John Smith, the cousin of Asael Smith (Joseph’s Grandfather) established and ran the theology department prior to Hyrum’s arrival.
+Before Hyrum’s arrival, John Smith, cousin of Asael Smith (Joseph’s Grandfather), established and ran the theology department.
 He became a professor of learned languages, studied exotic dialects and published Hebrew Grammar in 1803.
-John Smith was even a pastor of the Church of Christ – the same name Joseph used to found his church – at Dartmouth College until 1804.
-Dartmouth had a School of the Prophets, just like Joseph would later establish.
+John Smith was even a pastor of the Church of Christ at Dartmouth College until 1804.
+Dartmouth also established a School of the Prophets.

 MANIFEST DESTINY / AMERICAN EXCEPTIONALISM

-Christian clergy frequently supported the notion of the American Indian as a Lost Tribe during the 1800s because it not only validated the Biblical tale, it encouraged their perceived right to colonize America while Christianizing or relocating Native Americans.
+Another variant of the great pre-Columbian society began to emerge: that the American Indians didn’t merely destroy the ancient society, but indeed were their descendants.
+However, through their wickedness, they had fallen into heathenism and idolatry.
+Christian clergy during the 1800s frequently supported the notion of the American Indian as a Lost Tribe because it not only validated the Biblical tale, it also encouraged their perceived right to colonize America and expand westward while Christianizing or relocating Native Americans.

-The theory was widely circulated during the era, not just within Ethan Smith’s View of the Hebrews.
-American Antiquities, Discoveries in the West, published in 1833, reminded readers, “The opinion that the American Indians are descendants of the lost ten Tribes, is now a popular one, and generally believed.”
+One example of the widely-circulated theories of Indian origins is Ethan Smith’s View of the Hebrews: American Antiquities, Discoveries in the West, published in 1823, which reminded readers: “The opinion that the American Indians are descendants of the lost ten Tribes, is now a popular one, and generally believed.”
 Native Americans represented a fertile mission field to be harvested before Jesus could usher in his glorious return.

-Such ideology may seem misguided by todays standards, but it carried great significance in the 1800s; it served to supplant rich history of Native American history with a predominantly white, old world view.
-It also fostered the ongoing cultural genocide, as it was much easier to kill and displace a people that “loved murder and would drink the blood of beasts.”
-(Jarom 1:6) The Book of Mormon fostered the colonial perception of Indians “led by their evil nature that they became wild, ferocious, blood thirsty…full of idolatry and filthiness…continually seeking to destroy…” (Enos 1:20)
+Such ideology may seem misguided by modern standards, but it carried great significance in the early-nineteenth century.
+It served to supplant rich Native American history with a predominantly white, old world view.
+It also fostered the ongoing cultural genocide, as it was much easier to displace and exterminate a people who “loved murder and would drink the blood of beasts” (Jarom 1:6).
+For early converts to Mormonism, The Book of Mormon not only affirmed popular suspicions of American Indian origins but also supported perceptions of the Native as “led by their evil nature that they became wild, ferocious, blood thirsty…full of idolatry and filthiness…continually seeking to destroy” (Enos 1:20).

-On May 26, 1830, mere weeks after Joseph Smith printed his book and founded his church, Congress passed the Indian Removal Act, forcing all Native Americans west of Mississippi.
-LDS Saints, along with most other whites, viewed their displacement as “God’s work,” fulfilling prophecy regarding their gathering.
-W. W. Phelps declared, “It is not only gratifying, but almost marvelous to witness the gathering of the Indians. …through the instrumentality of the Government of the United Stated.”
-(The Evening and The Morning Star, Dec 1832)
+On May 26, 1830, weeks after Joseph Smith printed his book and founded his church, Congress passed the Indian Removal Act, forcing the largest Native tribes to migrate west of Mississippi.
+Latter-day Saints, along with most other whites, viewed their displacement as “God’s work,” fulfilling prophecy regarding their gathering.
+W. W. Phelps declared: “It is not only gratifying but almost marvelous to witness the gathering of the Indians. …through the instrumentality of the Government of the United States.”

-Though the Internet obviously didn’t exist in Smith’s day, books and ideas flowed freely across the emerging American landscape.
-Europeans and Americans considered themselves to be living in the Age of Enlightenment, as reason slowly triumphed over centuries of tradition and institutionalized ignorance.
+Through the advent of modern stereotype printing, books and ideas flowed freely across the emerging American landscape.
+Europeans and Americans considered themselves to be living in the age of enlightenment.
+Newspapers flourished and carried popular stories, histories, opinions, politics, and religious discourse across the land.

-The Smiths’ Palmyra home was a mere three miles from the Erie Canal, affording them access to the latest periodicals of the day.
+The Smiths’ Palmyra home was situated three miles from the Erie Canal, affording them access to the latest periodicals of the day.
 The canal even boasted of a floating library named The Encyclopedia of Albany.
 “It is used as a bookstore and lottery office, and contains about two thousand well selected volumes, and a quantity of stationary.
 It is accompanied by two wagons, for the purpose of extending their trade to those villages, which are a short distance from the canals.
 The owners sell for money where they can find purchasers, but they calculate that a barter for rags will be the principal part of their trade.”
-(The New-York Canals, Wayne Sentinel, June 30, 1824, p.
-2)

 - A New and Complete Illustration of the Occult Sciences, Ebenezer Sibly, Book 4, p.
 1084- 85)